space-wizards/website-content/content/post/23-02-27-progress-report-39.md

 - Added the technology disk terminal, where you can exchange 2500 research points for a random technology disk. *Contributed by EmoGarbage404*
 - Added the Traversal Distorter, a machine capable of pushing Artifacts' random node traversal in certain directions.
 Simply place an artifact on the machine and you can choose how you want to encourage it. *Contributed by EmoGarbage404*
-- CentCom now calls the shuttle automatically after a long round. *Contributed by Partmedia*
+- CentCom now calls the shuttle automatically after a long round. *Contributed by notafet*
 - Added the Node Scanner, which can identify the ID of an artifact's node with a single click. *Contributed by EmoGarbage404*
 - Item artifacts.
 Artifact spawns may now spawn handheld artifacts, which have a suite of new triggers and very useful effects, with more coming. *Contributed by mirrorcult*
 - The radar shown in mass scanners and shuttle consoles now resizes gracefully, scaling as expected with whatever breathing room it has!. *Contributed by deathride58*
 - Radiation suit and hardsuits have built-in geiger counter. *Contributed by Macoron*
 - Medbay can now obtain cryo pods, specialized cryogenics machines used to lower the temperature of a patient to extreme values somewhat safely to use specific chemicals, such as cryoxadone. *Contributed by Carbonhell*
 - Wet floor sparkles are now slightly more opaque and stay invisible for less of their animation cycle. *Contributed by Willhelm53*
 - All humanoid metabolized reagents should apply effects proportional to how much was taken in.
-Eating 0.1u of a paralyzation drug will stun you for 1/5 the time as eating 0.5u. *Contributed by Elijahrane*
+Eating 0.1u of a paralyzation drug will stun you for 1/5 the time as eating 0.5u. *Contributed by rane*
 - The Syndicate has adjusted the price of several uplink items to encourage traitors to use more diverse strategies. *Contributed by GoodWheatley*
 - Added new animal, pig, and new chef's pet-companion. *Contributed by lapatison*
 - All NT personnel have been trained to apply handcuffs in an aggressive manner. *Contributed by dmnct*